SmartTokenLabs/TokenScript/doc/javascript_api.md

 (Key name `date` is chosen because that's how JavaScript calls time).

-However, sometimes - tokenised FIFA ticket or airline ticket - the time should be relevant to the timezone.
-The token designer would have supplied a [GeneralizedTime](https://en.wikipedia.org/wiki/GeneralizedTime) as the value of such an attribute.
-The attribute is a dictionary of two keys: `date` as a Date object and the raw value for GeneralizedTime, which can be used to extract timezone information like [exemplified](../examples/ticket/js/generalized-time-test.html).
+However, in the case the time relevent to the timezone is important, the token designer would have supplied a [GeneralizedTime](https://en.wikipedia.org/wiki/GeneralizedTime).
+Take a FIFA football match ticket as an example, `matchTime` attribute is a dictionary of two keys: `date` as a Date object, not containing timezone, and the raw value for GeneralizedTime which has the timezone in it.

 ```
 instance = {
     section: "22",
-    matchStarts: {
+    matchTime: {
         generalizedTime: "19851106210627-0500",
         date: Wed Jan 30 2019 17:16:54 GMT+1100 (AEDT)
     }